cibc mobile ad

 Lifetime Capital Gains Exemption

 The lifetime capital gains exemption is also known as the capital gains deduction and is on line 25400 of your tax return.
 Canadian residents have a cumulative lifetime capital gains exemption (LCGE) when they dispose of eligible properties.
 The capital properties eligible for the LCGE include qualified small business corporation shares (QSBCS) and qualified farm or fishing property (QFFP).
 The lifetime limit refers to the total amount of LCGE you can claim throughout your lifetime.
-Last updated in 2019, the lifetime capital gains exemption for qualified small business corporation shares is $866,912 and the lifetime capital gains exemption for qualified farm or fishing property is $1,000,000.
-This means that in the years prior to 2019, if you have already claimed $866,912 in lifetime capital gains exemption for QSBCS, you cannot claim any further amounts.
+The lifetime capital gains exemption (LCGE) for qualified small business corporation shares is $971,190 for 2023 and $913,630 for 2022 (as this limit is indexed to inflation), and the lifetime capital gains exemption for qualified farm or fishing property is $1,000,000.

 Let’s say you have earned $10,000 in capital gains on a QSBCS in 2019 and you have not reached the lifetime capital gains exemption limit.
 Upon claiming the LCGE exemption, you will have used up $5,000 of your LCGE for QSBCS as the capital gains inclusion rate is 50%.
 You will still have $861,912 left in your lifetime capital gains exemption for qualified small business corporations as of 2019 limit amounts.